 - The Nature of Warfare during the Wars of the Roses.

-Participants have been sent an email with login details shortly before it begins.
-Please ensure that firstname.lastname@example.org is added to your safe sender’s list.
+Participants will be sent an email with login details the week before it begins.
 This email contains login details for the course, which will be run on our Moodle site.

 The course is written and led by Dan Moorhouse.
 Dan has researched the Wars of the Roses to Masters level, writing about the consequences of the Battle of Towton as a dissertation topic.
 A book on that topic is currently being written, with an intended publication date in late 2020.

 Note: This is a virtual product.
-You will receive login details for the course shortly before it commences.
+You will receive login details for the course the week before it commences.
 Your proof of purchase and reference numbers will appear on your receipt and can be accessed by logging back into your schoolshistory.org.uk account at any time: these are secure areas.